ddwag1/poly-dash/README.md

 # \<poly-dash\>

-A simple dashboard made with Polymer
+A simple dashboard made with Polymer.

 ## Install the Polymer-CLI